SNOWFLAKE — In just four months, you could be working as a Certified Pharmacy Technician (CPhT) working in a retail or hospital pharmacy.

 Registration for fall classes is currently underway during regular business hours.
 As part of the registration process, you will need to verify your U.S. residency status.
 Your local NPC campus or center will provide details about required documentation.
 Students needing financial assistance should apply early, since it can take up to six weeks to complete the financial aid process.
 For more information, see an NPC academic adviser or contact the Financial Aid Office, (800) 266-7845, ext.
 7318.

-Pharmacy technician students may qualify for free or reduced-cost training through Arizona Workforce Connection, available online or through local Department of Economic Security offices, or the Navajo and Apache Counties Workforce Investment Board.
+Pharmacy technician students may qualify for free or reduced-cost training through Arizona Workforce Connection, available online or through local Department of Economic Security offices, or the NE AZ Innovative Workforce Solutions.

 “It is important to check with these agencies BEFORE registering for the Pharmacy Technician course,” stressed Peg Erdman, NPC’s dean of Nursing and Allied Health programs.
 “Once you register, it is harder for these agencies to assist with the cost of tuition, fees and textbooks.”